Willie169/LaTeX-ToolKit/README.md

 ## Introduction

-LaTeX-ToolKit is a collection of LaTeX odds and ends, including installation tips for Termux, templates for articles, reports, and more.
+LaTeX-ToolKit is a collection of LaTeX templates I made for articles, reports, Zh-Hant, En, and more.

 ## License